clojure/core.typed/README.md

 ## Mailing List

 Use the core.typed [mailing list](https://groups.google.com/forum/?fromgroups#!forum/clojure-core-typed) for core.typed discussion,
-or try #clojure on IRC.
+or try #clojure on IRC (the main developer is ambrosebs).

 ## Documentation